johnburbridge/python-time-based-experiment/README.md

 ## Features

-- Two storage implementations:
+- Three storage implementations:
-  - `TimeBasedStorage`: Uses a sorted list for efficient range queries
+  - `TimeBasedStorage`: Uses a dictionary for simple key-value access
   - `TimeBasedStorageHeap`: Uses a heap for efficient insertion and earliest event access
+  - `TimeBasedStorageRBTree`: Uses a Red-Black Tree for balanced performance (O(log n) insertions and efficient range queries)
 - Thread-safe variants:
   - `ThreadSafeTimeBasedStorage`: Thread-safe version of TimeBasedStorage
   - `ThreadSafeTimeBasedStorageHeap`: Thread-safe version of TimeBasedStorageHeap
+  - `ThreadSafeTimeBasedStorageRBTree`: Thread-safe version of TimeBasedStorageRBTree
 - Support for:
   - Event creation and deletion
   - Range queries